guspatagonico/gsupload-python/docs/PERFORMANCE.md

 - Especially effective for text files (HTML, CSS, JS, JSON, etc.)
 - **Expected speedup**: 2-5x for compressible files

+Notes:
+- Compression applies to the upload connections.
+- For some servers, connection retries may temporarily disable compression for compatibility.

 ### 2. **Smart Directory Caching**
 - Caches created directories in memory (set)
 - Avoids redundant `stat()` and `mkdir()` calls